Last updated: 18 August 2015

 Since the 1979 Islamic Revolution in Iran, Baha'is have been systematically persecuted as a matter of government policy.
 During the first decade of this persecution, more than 200 Baha'is were killed or executed, hundreds more were tortured or imprisoned, and tens of thousands lost jobs, access to education, and other rights – all solely because of their religious belief.

 Government-led attacks on the country’s largest non-Muslim religious minority have re-intensified in the last decade.
-Since 2005, more than more than 710 Baha'is have been arrested, and the number of Baha'is in prison has risen from fewer than five to a current figure of 116.
+Since 2005, more than 700 Baha'is have been arrested, and the number of Baha'is in prison has risen from fewer than five to more than 115.
 The list of prisoners includes all seven members of a former leadership group serving the Baha'i community of Iran.
 In 2010, the seven were wrongly sentenced to 20 years in prison, which is the longest term currently facing any prisoner of conscience in Iran.
 The constant threat of raids, arrests, and detention or imprisonment is among the main features of Iran’s persecution of Baha’is today.

 Murder of a Baha'i in Bandar Abbas